 Tachisme (Late 1940s, 1950s)

-A sub-variant of the wider Art Informel style - one of the most important modern art movements in Europe during the post-World War II period - Tachisme was a blotchy form of gestural expressionism.
-A sort of European "action-painting."
+A sub-variant of the wider Art Informel style - one of the most important modern art movements in Europe during the post-World War II period - Tachisme was a blotchy form of gestural painting, a European variant of "action-painting."

 Definition & Characteristics of Tachisme